The Truth About Computer Audio

 North Star Supremo $4,499 - One of the finest DACs regardless of price.
 Immersive 3D sound with effortless dynamics, totally unforced limitless resolution and a totally natural midrange.

-Weiss DAC202 $7,999 - The big brother of the DAC2.
+Weiss DAC501 $8,799 - The big brother of the DAC202.
 Many notable extra functions and a slightly larger soundstage and more "float in the air" precision.
-As good as any digital we've ever heard.
-Unique and wonderful in the world of digital products.
+98% as good as any digital we've ever heard.
 Not analog, but equally expressive.

-Accuphase DC-37 $11,999 - One of the finest DACs ever made.
-Built by hand in Japan this DAC will transform any system to create a level of clarity and detail that is unmatched.
-The DC-37 inherits the outstanding technology of the DC-901 and DP-720, while opening a new chapter in ultra-advanced and innovative digital signal processing technology.
+Accuphase DC-37 $17,999 - The finest DAC ever made.
+Built by hand in Japan, this DAC will transform any system to create a level of clarity and detail that is unmatched.
+This is perhaps the only DAC that comes close to top tier analog.

 HIGH RESOLUTION MUSIC